rhaulcy/wtp-eecs-2018/pset7/README.md

 The  tetris  board  is  10  squares  wide  by  20  squares  high.
 Each  block  (of  a  tetris  shape)  occupies  a  single square  at  a  time.
 In  the  file `tetrominoes.py`,  create  a `Block` class  that  inherits  from  the `Rectangle` class from  the `graphics` module  and  save  it.
 **Hint:** Look  up  the  documentation  for  the `Rectangle` class  from  the `graphics` module  now!
 You  can  use the  reference  packet  we  handed  out,  or  the  online  documentation  at http://tinyurl.com/graphics-py.
 Note  the  constructor  and  its  other  methods  –  you  will  find  some  of  these  useful.

 Now,  make  the  constructor  for  the `Block` class.
-It  should  have `x` and `y` attributes  that  correspond  to  the position  of  the  block  on  the  tetris  board.
+The `block` class should take in a `Point(...)` parameter corresponding to the position of the block and a `color` parameter corresponding to the color of the block.
+It  should  have `x` and `y` attributes  that  correspond  to  the position  of  the  block  on  the  tetris  board (these values can be extracted from the `Point(...)` parameter).
 The  “block  position”  (0,  0)  is  the  top  left  corner  of  the  board and  (9,  19)  is  the  bottom  right  corner.
 Make  your  blocks  have  a  width  of  30  pixels.
 **Hint:** the  “block  position”  coordinates  are  different  from  the  window’s  pixel  coordinates!
 When  your `Block` constructor  is  done,  you  should  be  able  to  use  it  in  a  5  block  x  5  block  board  with  the code  below.
 You  will  find  this  code  in  your  template  file  to  ensure  that  your `Block` class  works  correctly.

 ```python